Photo by Rocky Grimes

-We provide children with a world class education: one where reading, math, science come alive as children interact with the world around them and we offer a gleefully muddy childhood: one full of play, exploration, and wonder in the great outdoors.
+We offer a gleefully muddy childhood: one full of play, exploration, and wonder outdoors.

-And yes, you heard that right!
+Yes, you heard that right!
 Tiny Trees is all-outdoors.
-We partner with public parks and create a class space that affords children even more than the traditional classroom can.
+We partner with public parks to create class spaces that offer children more than the traditional classroom.

 1) It has a strong evidence base (they ran the first study on preschool learning 50 yrs ago – the perry preschool project).